richelbilderbeek/molimm_employee_engagement_plan/README.md

 split up in two levels, MOLIMM and RuG.
 In this way, we can measure if MOLIMM employee engagement is significantly higher than towards the RuG.

+These are:

+ * I am satisfied with MOLIMM as an organisation
+ * I am proud of MOLIMM
+ * I feel that I fit at MOLIMM
+ * I support MOLIMM's objectives
+ * I feel that I am appreciated by MOLIMM

+ * I am satisfied with the UG as an organisation
+ * I am proud of the UG
+ * I feel that I fit at the UG
+ * I support the UG's objectives
+ * I feel that I am appreciated by the UG

 Additionally, I suggest to add more open questions, such as to give suggestions.
 In this way, we can already engage our colleagues in loving our group even more.
+These are just the same as the questions above, but open.

+Suggestions:

+ * What could the PI change to be more satisfied with MOLIMM as an organisation
+ * What could the PI change to be more proud of MOLIMM
+ * What could the PI change to feel a better with MOLIMM
+ * What could the PI change to imncrease your support for MOLIMM's objectives
+ * What could the PI change to feel more appreciated within MOLIMM

 ## Older notes